drake-full-stack/cs178-lab20-wip/README.md

 ## What's in this repo

 ```!
 cs178-lab20-starter/
-├── /knowledge
+├── agent.py               <- the agent loop (read this first)
-|    ├── movies.json
+├── tools.py               <- tool implementations (your main task)
-|    ├── boardgames.json
+├── tool_schemas.py        <- describes tools to the model
-|    ├── books.json
+├── knowledge_base/
-├── agent.py          ← the agent loop (scaffold — READ THIS FIRST, then write your system prompt)
+│   ├── movies.json        <- 15 films with ratings, genres, and personal notes
-├── tools.py          ← tool implementations (YOUR MAIN CODING TASK)
+│   ├── books.json         <- read list and to-be-read list
-├── tool_schemas.py   ← tool descriptions for the model (YOUR WRITING TASK)
+│   └── boardgames.json    <- game collection and play log with winners
 └── README.md
 ```